lzfelix/random_ensembles/README.md

 ### 2. Training models with hyperparameters fine-tuned via PSO and BH
 Before running this experiments, notice that:

-- This step will store the top k individual network predictions for training and test set at `experiments/predictions/{dataset-name}_{metaheuristic-name}_{n-agents}_{agent-id}.txt`.
+- This step will store the top `K` individual network predictions for training and test set at `experiments/predictions/{dataset-name}_{metaheuristic-name}_{n-agents}_{agent-id}.txt`.
 Test set predictions terminate with `_tst` suffix.
 These files are necessary to run the ensemble experiments.
 Other two files will be generated containing validation and test sets ground truths;
 - Be careful to not let multiple experiment runs override previous predictions in this folder!
 - With that in mind:
    1. Run `experiments/hyper_learner.py` to fine-tune individual neural networks hyperparameters.
 As before, the `-h` flag shows instructions on how to set parameters to match the setup described in the paper.
 Don't forget to store the produced logs to extract results, which are used to compute fine tuned models accuracy;